Dubai Property Flipping: Up to 20% Annual Returns

 What exactly is the buy-renovate-sell strategy and how does it work in Dubai’s market?

-The buy-renovate-sell strategy (property flipping) involves purchasing underperforming or dated properties, improving them through targeted renovations, and reselling at higher valuations to capture both renovation value-add and market appreciation within a compressed timeframe.
+The buy-renovate-sell strategy, also known as property flipping, involves purchasing underperforming or dated properties and improving them through targeted renovations.
+Investors then resell the properties at higher valuations to capture both renovation-driven value and market appreciation within a shorter timeframe.

 Dubai-Specific Mechanics: In Dubai, this strategy works particularly well in communities like Dubai Marina, JBR, Downtown Dubai, and Arabian Ranches where older units (5-10 years) often need modernization.
 Properties in these areas maintain strong demand but older units trade at discounts of 10-20% compared to recently renovated comparable properties.